 2.1 Identify and explain the legislative requirements involved in showing a property to a prospective tenant.

-Range includes but is not limited to – Health and Safety at Work Act 2015, Residential Tenancies Act 1986, Human Rights Act 1993.
+Range includes but is not limited to – Health and Safety at Work Act 2015, Residential Tenancies Act 1986, Human Rights Act 1993, Privacy Act 1993.

 2.2 Explain the considerations when showing a prospective tenant through a property in accordance with organisational practice.